curvedspace/vibe/README.md

 General Information
 ===================

-Vibe contains libraries with missing features from Qt.
+Vibe contains libraries with features missing from Qt.

 Some of the classes here are Maui and Hawaii specific, however some others are not and the plan is to push what can be used by other projects to Qt.

+A number of classes was forked or taken verbatim from kdelibs (frameworks branch), and will probably be pushed to Qt by KDE developers.

 Bulding
 =======